 In 1990, Orange County voters approved Measure M, the Revised Traffic Improvement and Growth Management Ordinance, which provides funding to Orange County for needed transportation improvements over a 20-year period through the imposition of a one-half cent retail transaction and use tax.
 In 2006, voters extended the tax through 2041 (Measure M2).
 Cities such as Laguna Woods can qualify for Measure M funds if they comply with the Countywide Growth Management Program component requirements and have an established policy framework for that program.
-As part of complying with the Countywide Growth Management Program that established a fee structure for requiring new development to pay its proportionate share funding of impacts to the regional roadway system.
+As part of complying with the Countywide Growth Management Program component requirements, Laguna Woods implemented a development mitigation program that established a fee structure for requiring new development to pay its proportionate share funding of impacts to the regional roadway system.